vishnu-iitp/STEM-ed_app/README.md

   <img src="assets/STEP-3(5).jpg" width="18%" alt="Servo Mount Step 5">
 </div>

-<p align="center"><em>📸 Installing servo motor and SR04 sensor mount for obstacle avoidance</em></p>
+<p align="center"><em>Attach the servo mount on the servo using screw from servo motor and then slide the ur sensor mount into it</em></p>

 ---

 ### ✨ **Key Features**

-- 🔧 **Screwless Design** - Easy assembly and modification using strings/zip ties
+-  **Screwless Design** - Easy assembly and modification using strings/zip ties
-- 🎯 **Servo-Based Sensor Mount** - Enable dynamic obstacle detection and avoidance
+-  **Servo-Based Sensor Mount** - Enable dynamic obstacle detection and avoidance
-- 💪 **Robust Construction** - Durable chassis suitable for various robotics projects
+-  **Robust Construction** - Durable chassis suitable for various robotics projects
-- 🔄 **Versatile Platform** - Compatible with ESP32, Arduino, and other microcontrollers
+-  **Versatile Platform** - Compatible with ESP32, Arduino, and other microcontrollers

 ---

-### 🎓 **Perfect For:**
+###  **Perfect For:**

-- 🤖 Robotics projects and competitions
+-  Robotics projects and competitions
-- 📚 STEM education and learning
+-  STEM education and learning
-- 🔬 DIY electronics enthusiasts
+-  DIY electronics enthusiasts
-- 🏆 School and college projects
+-  School and college projects

 ---